nptnl/chromium/readme.md

 - 2D and 3D wireframe type that can be used to connect a set of points in a predefined manner

+- Explicit function graphing with custom window position and size

 - Writing into a custom image format, [NPXL](./npxl.md), for compact render storage

 ---